osprey-dcs/osprey-evt-8-8/documentation/quick-start.md

 # EVT-8-8 Quickstart Guide

-A (somewhat) quick overview of the components and processes for setting up a new Quartz ADC chassis.
+A (somewhat) quick overview of the components and processes for setting up a new EVT-8-8 ADC chassis.

 ## Equipment